-The ACDB file contains audio calibration data and is categorized as following:
+The ACDB file contains audio calibration data and is categorized as follows:

-- Handset\cal.acdb Contains calibration data for handset devices - Speaker\cal.acdb Contains calibration data for speakerphone (handheld, handsfree) devices - Headset\cal.acdb Contains calibration data for headset devices - Bluetooth\cal.acdb Contains BT devices for voice and audio (not supported) - Global\cal.acdb Contains voice and audio stream calibration that is independent of device, and other global calibration - Hdmi\cal.acdb Contains HDMI audio playback device (not supported) - General\cal.acdb Contains general calibration data not falling in any of the other categories.
+- Handset_cal.acdb Contains calibration data for handset devices - Speaker_cal.acdb Contains calibration data for speakerphone (handheld, handsfree) devices - Headset_cal.acdb Contains calibration data for headset devices - Bluetooth_cal.acdb Contains BT devices for voice and audio (not supported) - Global_cal.acdb Contains voice and audio stream calibration that is independent of device and other global calibration - Hdmi_cal.acdb Contains HDMI audio playback device (not supported) - General_cal.acdb Contains general calibration data not falling in any of the other categories.

-The LE910Cx has several locations to search for ACDB files, which allows customer to override Telit's defaults settings and work with QC tools.
+The LE910Cx has several locations to search for ACDB files, which allows customers to override Telit's defaults settings and work with QC tools.
 These ACDB sets of files are searched in the order below:

-- 1. /data/acdb/acdbdata.
-This is usually where the QC tool enters calibration data when used. - 2.
-Default code settings.
-This is Telit's default setting.
+- 1. /data/acdb/acdbdata: This is usually where the QC tool enters calibration data when used. - 2.
+Default code settings: This is Telit's default setting.
 We will fall back into this if none of the above exists.

-This basically allows the customer to calibrate the audio via the QC tool and apply.
-If the calibration data is accepted, the customer puts the calibration files into its rom volume and the device will automatically pick this up in the next power up.
+This allows the customer to calibrate the audio via the QC tool and apply it.
+If the calibration data is accepted, the customer puts the calibration files into its rom volume and the device will automatically pick this up in the next power-up.

-Command-line examples for using the ALSA soundcard driver :
+Command-line examples for using the ALSA soundcard driver:

 - Record an active voice call (analog audio):

-- amix 'MultiMedia1 Mixer AUX\PCM\MAX9867\UL\TX' 1
+- o amix 'MultiMedia1 Mixer AUX_PCM_MAX9867_UL_TX' 1

 - o amix 'Input Mixer' 1

-- arec -D hw:0,0 -R 8000 -C 1 file.wav
+- o arec -D hw:0,0 -R 8000 -C 1 file.wav

 - Record an active voice call (digital audio):

-- o amix 'MultiMedia1 Mixer AUX\PCM\UL\TX' 1
+- o amix 'MultiMedia1 Mixer AUX_PCM_UL_TX' 1

-- o arec -D hw:0,0 -R 8000 -C 1 file4.wav
+- o arec -D hw:0.0 -R 8000 -C 1 file4.wav

 - Play an audio file:

-- o amix 'AUX\PCM\MAX9867\RX Audio Mixer MultiMedia1' 1
+- o amix 'AUX PCM MAX9867 RX Audio Mixer MultiMedia1' 1

-- o aplay filename.wav
+- aplay filename.wav